knetikmedia/knetikcloud-csharp-net35-client/docs/InvoicesApi.md

 Set the payment status of an invoice

 This may trigger fulfillment if setting the status to 'paid'.
 This is mainly intended to support external payment systems that cannot be incorporated into the payment method system.
-Payment status changes are restricted by a specific flow determining which status can lead to which.
+Payment status changes are restricted by a specific flow determining which status can lead to which. <br><br><b>Permissions Needed:</b> INVOICES_ADMIN

 ### Example
 ```csharp